conatsera/system-device-tree-xlnx/README.md

 /home/abc/Xilinx/Vitis/2025.1/data/system-device-tree-xlnx
 ```
 ### generate_sdt
 Generates the system device tree with the set parameters.
 Usage:
 ```bash
 generate_sdt
 ```

+## Output of SDTGen

+SDTGen outputs both hardware configuration information in the form of
+System Device Trees, but also binary files containing "firmware"
+(initial bootloaders, hardware configuration files) for the device.

+### System Device Tree files.

+The generated system device tree contains following files.
+* Files that are static for a given device family:
+  * soc.dtsi: A SOC specific file containing information about the CPU . e.x.: versal.dtsi
+  * board.dtsi: A board file copied from AMD&trade;'s prebuilt board repository. e.x.: versal-vck190-reva
+  * clk.dtsi: Clock information for the device. e.x.: versal-clk.dtsi
+* Files dynamically generated based on AMD Vivado&trade; Design Suite output:
+  * pl.dtsi: Contains Programmable Logic(soft IPs) information.
+  * system-top.dts: System information about memory, CPU clusters, aliases etc.
+  * pcw.dtsi: Information about the configuration of the processing system from the AMD Vivado&trade;  Design Suite peripheral configuration wizard.

+### Binary files
+Apart from the `.dtsi` files and `system-top.dts`, the SDTGen output directory also contains some files that are needed to configure the hardware.
+These files are available within XSA and are extracted and placed into the output directory.

+For different platforms, extracted files are:
+* Microblaze / Microblaze RISCV: - bitstream (.bit)
+* Zynq:
+     - ps7_inits (.c, .h, .tcl etc)
+     - bitstream(.bit)
+* ZynqMP:
+     - psu_inits (.c, .h, .tcl etc)
+     - bitstream(.bit)
+* Versal:
+     - PDI (.pdi)
+     - A folder named "extracted" that contains:
+	  - ELFs like plm, psm
+	  - CDOs like lpd, fpd, pmc_data etc.
+	  - bif file that can re-construct the PDI using above artifacts

-### How to use custom system device tree repository path with SDTGen
+## How to use custom system device tree repository path with SDTGen
- As mentioned in earlier section, by default the TCL source files for sdtgen package is residing in the
+### Usage of CUSTOM_SDT_REPO:
-installed Vitis/Vivado tool under <br><I> &lt;Installed Vitis/Vivado Path&gt;/2025.1/data/system-device-tree-xlnx</I>.
+ By default SDTGen will run from the installed tool under &lt;Installed
+ Vitis Path&gt;/2025.1/data/system-device-tree-xlnx or &lt;Installed
-If user wants to use the local SDT repo instead of the installed one, "<I>CUSTOM_SDT_REPO</I>" variable has to
+ Vivado Path&gt;/2025.1/data/system-device-tree-xlnx.
+If you want to use
+ the local SDT repo instead of the installed one, use the environment
-be set in the environment.
+ variable `CUSTOM_SDT_REPO`.

 ```bash
 # Say the local SDT repo is kept at /home/abc/local_sdt_repo/system-device-tree-xlnx